 - replacement of hardware or software which has been taken, lost or stolen;

-- purchase of more secure hard- or software and costs related to implementation of the new systems;
+- purchase of more secure hard- and/or software and costs related to installation of the new systems;

 - technical or non-technical activities to respond to urgent issues such as internet blockages;

 - training or accompaniment on digital or other security issues;

 - measures to improve physical security (which relate to information management and digital security);

 - measures to address the psychological and psychosocial impact of digital threats and attacks

 To apply for the Incident Emergency Fund (IEF), fill out the secure application form.
 You can access the form here.
 More information on the IEF process cycle can be found here.